systopia/Contact-Update-Queue/docs/configuration.md

 The activity type is the primary parameter for deciding which I3Val configuration to use for processing change requests.

+You should select an activity type that is to be solely used for registering change requests, since all activities of that type will be taken into account when processing the change requests using the I3Val Desktop, and activities of that type without any change request information on it are prone to cause errors during that process.
+Therefore, you should create a separate activity type for use of recording change requests through I3Val.

 ### Handlers

 You may define which data handlers should be used to process change requests per